The One Thing I Don’t Like About My Job

 Follow through.
 There will be moments when you want to give up and quit.
 Don’t.
 Instead, adjust your goals.
 The minute you stop, you lose your focus.
 At the beginning of the year, I resolved to write 500 words every day.
 After a few months, I realized that I had set the bar too high and that I was losing my motivation.
 So, I lowered my expectations and wrote every other day instead.
 This was much more doable and in turn I was happier with my results.

 Find people who support you.
 Whether this is your spouse, a friend, a coach, or a team of like minded professionals, these are the people who have your back.
 Support someone else in return and you might be surprised how much giving to others will empower your own life.

 Keep things entertaining.
 If what you are doing isn’t fun, what’s the point?
 If writing starts to feel like a burden to me, I know it’s time to take a break.
 I go for a walk, I run an errand, or I make myself a cup of tea.
 Keep your life interesting by adding more and more of what you love into it.
 Dance, laugh, play with your kids, or throw a party.

 If you have questions or want to share your ideas with me, please do so in the comments below or on my Facebook page.

 Need help uncovering your gifts?
 Consider my book ALIVE: A Practical Guide to Get Out of Your Head and into Your Heart.
 It contains all the tools you need to find your passion and start building your dream.

-For daily inspiration and support, join our Facebook group Gift Seekers Unlimited.
+For daily inspiration and support, join our Facebook group The Art of Aliveness.
 We’d love to welcome you and show you around.